seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     direction** (§4).
 No percentage in the answer may be read as the chance of the trade working; the one figure printed is `1 − touchProb(стоп)` and it is labelled as such.

-63. **Every coin of `tokens[]` has a class-A horizon lane with a recorded channel** (§6, §6a), or is named in the appendix as unserved with the reason.
+63. **Every coin of `tokens[]` has a `sweeps.coins` entry read from its own row of §6a's channel table** (§6), or is named in the appendix as unserved with the reason.
+An entry whose `host` is not that row's `Answers from` was read from no established channel and fails this item.
 A universe swept for event TYPES has not been swept for its own coins, and a count of thirty entries is the only form in which that gap is visible.
 64. **No closure is printed twice** (§2).
 Nothing in `ЗАКРЫТО` repeats an object the first line already spoke, and no scheduled macro print that fired without moving a level occupies a line in the section at all.